jonathanrobertoo/jonathanrobertoo/README.md

-## Jonathan Roberto 📌
+## Jonathan Roberto 🔭
-⤷ Discoverying everything about everything 🔭

-⤷ Enjoying the process 🌱
+⤷ Enjoying the discoverying process 🌱

 ### About me 🔍